 As a resident of California, long-term care (LTC) insurance can assist in making sure you have quality care options as you age.
 Increasing healthcare expenses make LTC insurance essential.
 Why?
 Because it shields savings from the high costs associated with assisted living care, nursing home care, and home-based care services.

 Long-term support services are excluded from Medicare and standard health insurance coverage.
-The rules and expenses set by California play a central role in determining what LTC insurance options are available.
+The rules and expenses set by California play a central role in determining what long-term care insurance options are available.
 As such, consumers need to understand policy specifics before purchasing.

 While LTC insurance is available at all phases of life, getting coverage early usually results in reduced rates.
 In California, eligibility Before approving a policy, insurance companies evaluate age, health condition, medical history, and lifestyle choices.